astrotaca/AI-GalaxySharpener/README.md

 ## Disclaimer

 This is a **learning project** and test implementation made for fun.
-I'm actively training a new model that will be significantly more accurate.
+This model learned that noise = sharpness, but I'm actively training a new model that will be significantly more accurate.
 The current version taught me a lot about astronomical image processing and deep learning, and the next iteration will address the current limitations.

 **⚠️ Important**: This tool is NOT intended for scientific research or analysis.
 Do not use enhanced images for scientific measurements or publications.
 Always use original, unprocessed data for any scientific work.